 Duke Clinic houses many of Duke's renowned specialty services in a single building located near the Duke University School of Medicine and Duke University Hospital in Durham, North Carolina.

-Duke Orthopaedics at Page Road
+Duke Orthopaedics Arringdon

-North Carolina Orthopaedic Clinic
+North Carolina Orthopaedic Clinic (NCOC)

-A part of Duke Medicine, the North Carolina Orthopaedic Clinic (NCOC) in Durham, NC, includes an experienced staff of orthopaedic doctors.
+A part of Duke Medicine, the North Carolina Orthopaedic Clinic in Durham, NC, includes an experienced staff of orthopaedic doctors.
 At North Carolina Orthopaedic Clinic, our team of nationally respected specialists strives to deliver the highest level of care and individual attention to every patient.

 Duke Orthopaedics has an established affiliation with several nearby institutions.
 Residents will have the opportunity to care for patients and gain hands-on clinical experience through rotations at Durham Veterans Administration Medical Center, Asheville Veterans Administration Medical Center, Duke Raleigh Hospital, Duke Regional Hospital, or Children's Healthcare of Atlanta at Scottish Rite.
 Visiting medical students, fellows, and PA residents primarily care for patients in the Durham/Raleigh area.

-Durham Veterans Administration Medical Center
+Durham Veterans Administration Medical Center (D-VA)

-The Durham Veterans Administration Medical Center (D-VA) is a 271-bed tertiary care referral, teaching, and research facility affiliated with Duke University School of Medicine.
+The Durham Veterans Administration Medical Center is a 271-bed tertiary care referral, teaching, and research facility affiliated with Duke University School of Medicine.
 Durham VA provides general and specialty medical, surgical, psychiatric inpatient and ambulatory services, and serves as a major referral center for North Carolina, southern Virginia, north South Carolina, and eastern Tennessee.

 Durham Public Schools (DPS): Sports medicine fellows and residents participate in football game coverage for Riverside, Jordan, Northern, Southern, and Hillside High Schools.
 Physicians are required to participate in a background check prior to providing game coverage.